-- The Faculty can also approve other master's degrees as a basis for admission to the PhD programme if the degree is included in a comprehensive higher education that, in total, corresponds to a five-year master's degree in line with the descriptions in the NQF. - The scope of the applicant's master's thesis must be a minimum of 30 credits. - As a general rule, the applicant must have a grade of B or better on the master's thesis.
-Reference is made to Universities Norway's description of the grading system. - Applicants must be able to use Norwegian or English as an administrative language and have sufficient language skills to complete the compulsory training component. - The Faculty may set additional qualification requirements in connection with the announcement of research fellowships.
+- The scope of the applicant's master's thesis must be a minimum of 30 credits. - As a general rule, the applicant must have a grade of B or better on the master's thesis.
+Reference is made to Universities Norway's description of the grading system. - Applicants must be able to use Norwegian or English as an administrative language and have sufficient language skills to complete the compulsory training component. - The faculty may set additional qualification requirements in connection with the announcement of research fellowships.